 - Participants must meet all prerequisites for courses taken abroad

-Wisconsin School of Business International Programs offers programs curated specifically for students of business.
+Wisconsin School of Business Global Programs offers programs curated specifically for students of business.
 In general, any business study abroad or exchange program can meet the academic needs of any business student (except International Business majors, who must study abroad on a WSB or IAP program that aligns with their particular region of emphasis).
 Each business student should consider additional factors as well, and keep in mind that they may study abroad on any UW program that meets their academic, professional or personal needs.

 For students hoping to take business courses abroad, a good strategy is to consider first all business programs as well as UW programs approved for International Business majors.
 Students not finding their best fit among those programs may then want to look at other UW programs.

 - What classes must I still complete for my degree (liberal studies, core, major requirements, breadth etc.)?